 6. Pop's Biscotti & Chocolates, Wilbraham

 Here's a wonderfully sweet option in western Mass.
 Pop's offers an amazing selection of hand-crafted chocolates and candies like peanut butter pyramids and ancho chile chocolates.
-And obviously their biscotti are mouth-watering.
+And obviously, their biscotti are mouth-watering.
 It's one of the most charming candy companies in Massachusetts.
 Visit the

 7. Chatham Candy Manor, Chatham

-The Chatham Candy Manor was founded in 1955 by my Naomi Louise Turner.
+The Chatham Candy Manor was founded in 1955 by Naomi Louise Turner.
 Today, this place is a local sugar institution.
 Expect homemade goodies made with lots of local flavors and love.
 Sample their rainbow of candy fruit slices or a hunk of their rocky road fudge.
 It's one of the best chocolate shops on Cape Cod.
 Visit the official website of the

 8. Harbor Sweets, Salem

-All-natural and allergen-sensitive candy ahoy.
+All-natural and allergen-sensitive candy ahoy!
 Harbor Sweets offers a large selection of gluten-free, sugar-free, and seasonal chocolates and candies that seriously do not disappoint.
 Definitely pick up a box of their salted butter crunch chocolates (my mouth is tingling just writing that) and add a bag of their gluten-free peanut butter sea biscuits and chai truffles while you're at it.
 This is one of the best-known candy companies in Massachusetts.
 Visit the official website of

 9. Berkshire Bark, Sheffield

 Berkshire Bark specializes in top-quality Belgian chocolate "bark" packed with whole roasted nuts, fresh citrus zest, and dried fruits.
 It may be time to upgrade from that Hershey's bar to something from one of the best chocolate shops in Massachusetts.
 Visit the official website of

 10. Prides Crossing Confections, Prides Crossing

 This is a great old-fashioned candy shop.
 Don't miss their almond butter crunch or delicately iced chocolate confections.
-Every offering is crafted to the demanding standards of grandmothers who won't settle for less than the best for their grandkids' Easter baskets.
+Every offer is crafted to the demanding standards of grandmothers who won't settle for less than the best for their grandkids' Easter baskets.
 Find out why this is one of the favorite chocolate shops in the state.
 Visit the

-I think my blood sugar is spiking just looking at all those delectable goodies.
+I think my blood sugar is spiking just by looking at all those delectable goodies.
 What are your favorite chocolate and candy companies in Massachusetts for a sweet treat?
 Tell us in the comments!